-AT first glance Bandwidth and throughput may appear to be same, like both having same measurement unit of bps, however both the terms are quite dissimilar with differences in table below –
+AT first glance throughput vs bandwidth may appear to be same, like both having same measurement unit of bps, however both the terms are quite dissimilar with differences in table below –

 Bandwidth actually gives the maximum amount of data that can be transmitted through a link or channel.
 Bandwidth does not consider latency and protocols type while considering the traffic traversing the link.